rust-lang-nursery/rust-cookbook/src/cli/arguments/clap-basic.md

                  .help("Five less than your favorite number"))
         .get_matches();

-    // Get value for file, or default to 'input.txt'. let myfile = matches.value_of("file").unwrap_or("input.txt");
+    let myfile = matches.value_of("file").unwrap_or("input.txt");
     println!("The file passed is: {}", myfile);

-    // Get value for num if present, and try parsing it as i32. let num_str = matches.value_of("num");
+    let num_str = matches.value_of("num");
     match num_str {
         None => println!("No idea what your favorite number is."),